 ► On-boarding tools and tricks so you rockstars sticks with you

-Thanks to all for re-igniting my inner fire that had dampened a little.
-I am re-energized and cannot wait to implement the plans I have for 2017.
+Thanks for igniting my inner fire.
+I am re-energized and cannot wait to implement!

 All the presentations at the Nonprofit Leadership Summit were great.
 I believe my fundraising will be most impacted by the major gifts strategies I learned in Jeff's presentation.